erostefano/patterns/README.md

 * Getting the data costs a lot: You build up a cache for the following requests.
 * Getting the data is restricted: You check the user authorisations.

+## Data Access Object
+The idea is to divide business logic and persistence logic by using the DTO pattern.

+> Dividing the logic is called Separation of Concern.